Citation, DOI and article data

 There may be an increased upper zonal predilection 1.

-Due to high rate of diffuse hematogenous spread, if diagnosis of pulmonary nocardiosis made, the brain MRI in particular would be recommended to exclude presence of cerebral abscesses.
+Due to high rate of diffuse hematogenous spread, suspected cases of pulmonary nocardiosis should have a brain MRI to exclude cerebral abscess formation.
 Other organs such as liver, adrenal, skin, and soft tissues can also be involved.

 Plain radiograph / CT